computer-graphics-tools/simulation-tools/README.md

 ## Description

-SimulationTools is a set of GPU algorithms designed for various simulation tasks, currently focusing on spatial hashing for efficient collision detection.
+SimulationTools is a set of high-performance GPU algorithms using Metal for various simulation tasks in 3D.

 ## Algorithms